Rice-like complexity lower bounds for Boolean and uniform automata networks: Previous works

+In this section, we explain how Theorem~\ref{theorem:generalMainMSO} is obtained, and provide intermediate statements detailing a construction differing from the one presented in~\cite{gglgopt25}.
+It will be beneficial in order to explain the variants later, and we provide full proofs.

-For a given MSO formula $\psi$ of rank $m$, whether $\Omega_m$ is sufficient (a model of $\psi$) or forbidden (a counter-model of $\psi$) indicates whether we respectively reduce from \textbf{SAT} ($\NP$-hardness) or \textbf{UNSAT} ($\coNP$-hardness).
-Given a propositional formula $S$ on $s$ variables, the configuration space $X$ is partitioned into $2^\ell$ subsets of configurations, so that $S$ is evaluated on each subset: \begin{itemize}[nosep] \item if $S$ is satisfied then those vertices create a copy of $\Omega_m$, \item if $S$ is falsified then those vertices create a neutral graph. \end{itemize} The neutral is intending to ``change nothing'', and is obtained by pumping (see next Subsection).
-However, tools from finite model theory provide four graphs, meeting the requirements stated below.
+To give an overview of this subsection, for a given MSO formula $\psi$ of rank $m$, whether $\Omega_m$ is sufficient (a model of $\psi$) or forbidden (a counter-model of $\psi$) indicates whether we respectively reduce from \textbf{SAT} ($\NP$-hardness) or \textbf{UNSAT} ($\coNP$-hardness).
+Given a propositional formula $S$ on $s$ variables, the configuration space $X$ is partitioned into $2^s$ subsets of configurations, so that $S$ is evaluated on each subset: \begin{itemize}[nosep] \item if $S$ is satisfied then those vertices create a copy of $\Omega_m$, \item if $S$ is falsified then those vertices create a neutral graph. \end{itemize} The neutral is intending to ``change nothing'', and is obtained by pumping (see Section~\ref{ssec:pump}).
+Again, we consider clique-decompositions instead of the graphs they generate.

+Recall that a clique-decomposition corresponds to a unique graph, therefore we abuse some notations.
+We first introduce a convenient way to deal with the assignments of $S$, then state our main result, and present our construction in a separate statement.

+\begin{definition} If $S$ is an instance of SAT with $s$ variables, then $\overline{S}$ is the word of length $2^s$ such that $\overline{S}_i$ is $1$ if $S(i)$ is false, and $0$ if $S(i)$ is true (viewing the binary expansion of $i$ as a Boolean assignment for $S$).
+And $\soo{S}$ is the word $\overline{S}$ where we insert an additional $1$ in front of each symbol, hence of size $2^{s+1}$. \end{definition}